Explanatory notes 2020

 Non-Domestic Rates (business rates)

 Business rates are collected by local authorities.
-This money, together with revenue from Council Tax payers, revenue support grant provided by the government and certain other sums is used to pay for local services.
+This money, together with revenue from Council Tax payers, locally generated income and grants from central government, is used to pay for local services.

 From 1 April 2013, local authorities keep a proportion of the business rates paid locally.
 This provides an incentive for us to work with local businesses to create a favourable local environment for growth.

-You can find further information about the business rates system, including transitional and other reliefs on the GOV.UK website
+You can find further information about the business rates system on the GOV.UK website

 Business rates instalments